Bilal1545/BilalDot/README.md

 coming soon...

 ## Contributing
-Thanks for using my dotfiles in your computer.
+Thanks for using my dotfiles in your system.
 If you found a bug report it in [this](https://github.com/Bilal1545/BilalDot/issues) page.